-In January 1994, at the time of the Company's initial public offering, and as a condition of effectiveness of the offering in Pennsylvania, the Pennsylvania Securities Commission requested that all of the executive officers and directors of the Company place in escrow with CoreStates Bank (formerly Meridian Bank), as escrow agent, all of the 8,603,675 shares of Common Stock beneficially owned by them until January 5, 1997.
-Any additional shares of Common Stock beneficially acquired by them will also be held in escrow.
-Until January 5, 1997, and subject to the provisions of the escrow agreement, the executive officers and directors have agreed not to sell, pledge, or transfer, directly or indirectly, any of the Common Stock held in escrow or any options to acquire Common Stock which they may own.
-As set forth below, under certain circumstances, Mr. Jensen's shares of Common Stock may be held in escrow for an additional period of time but not later than June 30, 1998.
+In January 1994, at the time of the Company's initial public offering, and as a condition of effectiveness of the offering in Pennsylvania, the Pennsylvania Securities Commission requested that Mr. Jensen place in escrow with CoreStates Bank (formerly Meridian Bank), as escrow agent, all of the 7,593,000 shares of Common Stock beneficially owned by him until June 30, 1998.
+Any additional shares of Common Stock acquired by him will also be held in escrow.
+Subject to the provisions of the escrow agreement, Mr. Jensen has agreed not to sell, pledge, or transfer, directly or indirectly, any of the ${\tt Common\ Stock\ held\ in\ escrow}.$